michellelee42/SI507-HW6/README.md

 'alert("hello");' has to be commented out to get rid of the pop-up box when the page is loaded.

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**\
+The h1 tags are used for the title of the page.
+So we select that using the querySelector, and change the inner HTML of it to replace what's in the HTML tag to "Michelle".

 * **What does the word `document` represent in this code?
 Explain briefly.**\
+The 'document' object represents the HTML document that is displayed in the window.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`